 SIR ALFRED JAMES MUNNINGS

 Sir Alfred James Munnings was born in Mendham, Suffolk in 1878.
-His father was a miller and Munnings was brought up on a working mill with horses being part of his daily life, leading to his deepening interest in the equine world that would later propel him into becoming the foremost English twentieth-century painter of sporting pictures.
+His father was a miller and Munnings was brought up on a working mill with horses being part of his daily life.
+This led to his deepening interest in the equine world that would later propel him into becoming the foremost English twentieth-century painter of sporting pictures.

 Munnings was apprenticed to a firm of lithographers from 1893 to 1898, and went on to study at the Norwich School of Art and in Paris where he was impressed with en plein air naturalism.
 Upon returning to England, Munnings became a full time painter and set up his own studio in Mendham where he predominantly painted scenes of country life with a focus on horse fairs.